-This year, 2020, the UCA has returned to supporting a charity involved in education.
+Between 2020 and last year, the UCA returned to supporting a charity involved in education.
 MaaChild is a British based charity, founded in 2010 that works in the southern part of Kenya, home of the Massai people.
 The charity aims to provide sustainable secondary education for Massai students.
 It is run entirely by volunteers and supports education, health and community projects that benefit Massai children.
-The UCA has agreed to support the education of a student through the four years of secondary education at a cost of £1500.
+The UCA agreed to support the education of a student through the four years of secondary education at a cost of £1500.
 Normally, UCA members would hold fund- raising events to raise this money.
-However, in the light of present circumstances, this has been impossible.
-The officers have decided to send all donations received this year to the charity and to extend our support to the end of 2021.
-Already, a cheque for £860 has been sent.
-In order to help in fundraising for MaaChild the UCA has joined AmazonSmile.
+However, in the light of the pandemic, this was impossible.
+The officers decided, therefore, to send all donations received for the year to the charity and to extend our support to the end of 2021.
+In order to help in fundraising for MaaChild the UCA joined AmazonSmile.
 This scheme enables a registered charity to receive 0.5% of an eligible purchase in donations from Amazon at no extra cost to the supporters.
 Supporters simply shop through www.smile.amazon.co.uk, which will link to their existing Amazon account.
-Perhaps you would consider signing up to this scheme to support the UCA if you shop on Amazon.
-All funds raised in 2020 and 2021 will go to our designated charity, MaaChild.

 Another way of supporting charities is to buy gifts from their Christmas catalogues.
 This is a link to the catalogues of a charity we have supported:https://shop.embraceme.org/